maciakl/MSU-Blog/_posts/2016-03-30-publishing-to-msuweb.markdown

 ### Preparing Your Files

 Before you are ready to publish your website, create a new folder that will contain all of it's files.
-The folder should be named `lab7` or something similar, so that you can figure out what is inside just by looking at it.
+The folder should be named `html1`, `html2` or `project` depending on the assignment.
+Please refer to the assignment instructions for details on naming your folder.

 Your folder should contain the following:

-- The HTML file (I recommend naming it `index.html`)
+- The HTML file named `index.html`
-- The CSS file (I recommend naming it `style.css`)
+- The CSS file named `style.css` (for `html2` and `project` only)
 - Any image files you have used in your website

 Place all the files in the folder, and double-click on the HTML file and make sure all your styles are applied and that all the images are showing up.
 If you see broken images, or missing styles, make sure you have all the files you created in the new folder.